GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

   </figure>
 </div>

-Additionally, Chrome is running experiments to proactively recommend this content when it detects that a user is offline.
+Additionally, Chrome can proactively recommend content when it detects that a user is offline.

 The Content Indexing API **is not an alternative way of caching content**.
 It's a way of providing metadata about pages that are already cached by your service